SHA-mbles/SHA-mbles.github.io/README.md

 ## CAcert

 [CAcert](http://cacert.org/) is one of them main CAs for PGP keys.
 We noticed that there is a large number of keys with recent SHA-1 signatures from CAcert on public keyservers.
 This seems to indicate that they still use SHA-1 to sign user keys.
-We have contacted them by email on December 14th, but as of December 29th, we did not receive any answer despite repeated contact attempts.
+We have first contacted them by email on December 14th, and got an answer on January 6th acknowledging this issue.
+They are planning a switch to a secure hash function for key certification.

 ## OpenSSL